 Why put tape on a card in quite that manner?

-I got this 1965 Topps Orlando Cepeda at The Long Beach Expo, a trade show that happens quarterly in Long Beach, CA. One dealer had a few showcases of high-end vintage baseball cards.
+I got this 1965 Topps Orlando Cepeda at The Long Beach Expo.
+One dealer had a few showcases of high-end vintage baseball cards.
 Given the mammoth price points of some of this stuff and the meager budget I had to work with at the time, I asked if he had any beater copies of vintage cards.
 He indicated that he did and proceeded to hand me a stack of baseball cards that have each seen better days, much better days.
 This card was in that stack.
 If I can recall correctly, the dealer actually just gave me this 1965 Topps Orlando Cepeda card.
 Its condition would prevent it from garnering any sale worth noting.
 I was excited to add a card with such character.

 When I got home from the convention, I put this card in a box and just left it there for a year or two until I got around to a mass organization project.
 The result ended with this card being penny sleeved and put into a box with my other vintage cards organized by year, brand, and card number.
 This is the ultimate method of storing my collection.
 With this method, I know where everything is located in my collection.